Jacquie Ottman: On a Mission to Eradicate Waste in NYC

 At age four, Jacquie Ottman was nicknamed ‘Junky Jacquie’ when she dragged home treasures from the neighbor’s trash.
 Since 1989 she has been advising leading consumer product companies, the U.S. government’s Energy Star and USDA Certified Biobased labels, and several not-for profits on positive strategies for encouraging greener purchasing and more responsible use and disposal of the products we buy.
 Learn more about her sustainability work HERE.

-Still dragging home finds from the treasure-troved sidewalks of her NYC hometown, Jacquie now uses the insights she gleans from WeHateToWaste.com to help New Yorkers, and in turn, people everywhere live better by living according to the 7 facets of her ‘No-Waste Mindset’.
+Still dragging home finds from the treasure-troved sidewalks of her NYC hometown, Jacquie now uses the insights she gleans from WeHateToWaste.com to help New Yorkers, and in turn, people everywhere live better by forging a new consumption culture that takes advantage of the myriad opportunities, especially for apartment dwellers, to share, swap, and borrow more.
+Learn more HERE.

 Author, Speaker, Facilitator on Green Marketing Strategy

 Jacquie Ottman is the author of five books, including the award-winning, The New Rules of Green Marketing: Strategies, Tools and Inspiration for Sustainable Branding (Berrett-Koehler, 2011), required reading for college and grad courses across the U.S.

 A graduate of Smith College and a non-stop brainstormer, she holds an advanced certification in facilitating creative problem-solving from the Creative Education Foundation.
 She is certified by the U.S. Zero Waste Business Council as a Zero Waste Business Associate.
-She is a member of the Manhattan Solid Waste Advisory Board, and frequently testifies on zero waste issues to the New York City Council.
+She is a member of the Manhattan Solid Waste Advisory Board, and chair, Residential Recycling and Reuse committee.
+She frequently testifies on zero waste issues to the New York City Council.

 Ottman and her colleagues bring their expertise to forward-thinking organizations, businesses and community groups by providing advice, and giving talks and workshops on strategies for helping consumers live better by consuming smarter and more responsibly, and aligning with zero waste.